DEVAbhinav/Castella/README.md

 # Castella
 Windows Scripting .
-Candy version 1.0
+Candy version 2.0

-Candy 1.0 is completed @15th dec 2.08 am Many things are hard coded Many improvement is to be done in cany like Graphically adding a project to candy then self learning implementation in candy.
-T hese are just ideas now.
+Candy 2.0 is aimed to make candy more dynamic.
+So that it could be deployed to other system.
+Key Plan by now is to take input form user to default path of folder.
+Let them add  default multiple folder to open.
+Ask the project name.